Bruce Arians: Indianapolis Colts (1998–2000)

+Cleveland Browns (2001–2003)

-Following this stint was when he made a name for himself when he got the job as the quarterbacks coach of the Indianapolis Colts in 1998.
-He was the first quarterback coach of Peyton Manning when he arrived in the NFL.
-Afterward, he was hired as offensive coordinator (2001–2003) for the Cleveland Browns under Butch Davis.
+Afterward, he was hired as offensive coordinator for the Cleveland Browns under Butch Davis.
 In 2002, he helped the Browns finish 9–7 (2nd in the newly aligned AFC North) and to a Wild Card Round berth where they lost to the Pittsburgh Steelers (36–33).
-It was during his tenure with the Browns that he first worked with Chuck Pagano who served as the Browns secondary coach.
+It was during his tenure with the Browns that he first worked with Chuck Pagano who served as the Browns secondary coach and eventually brought Arians back to the Indianapolis Colts.

 Pittsburgh Steelers (2004–2011)

-After the 2003 season, Arians was hired as the Steelers wide receivers coach, helping the Steelers in winning Super Bowl XL.
-In 2007 he was promoted to offensive coordinator, and would go on to win Super Bowl XLIII.
+After the 2003 season, Arians was hired by Steelers head coach Cowher as wide receivers coach, helping the team in winning Super Bowl XL.
+In 2007 he was promoted to offensive coordinator, and later won Super Bowl XLIII.
+In addition to coaching quarterback Ben Roethlisberger, Arians also became acquainted with former first-round draft pick Byron Leftwich, who backed up Roethlisberger and was later hired as one of Arians's prominent assistant coaches.

 Despite his success in Pittsburgh, he had his fair share of critics.
 He was a gambling man who liked to take big risks that didn't sit well with fans.
 For instance, on a 3rd & 1, instead of running the ball or making a short quick pass, he wanted to air it out downfield.
 According to Arians, "I got booed in the Super Bowl parade.
 I look over and I hear 'get a fullback', and I say 'never'."
-In Arians' offense the quarterback is often exposed: Ben Roethlisberger took a high number of sacks every year and it left the Steelers front office unhappy.
-This led the front office to not renew Arians' contract as offensive coordinator when it expired after the 2011 season.
+In Arians's offense the quarterback is often exposed: Roethlisberger took a high number of sacks every year and it left the Steelers front office unhappy.
+This led the front office to not renew Arians's contract as offensive coordinator when it expired after the 2011 season.
+Arians initially announced his retirement from coaching after not being offered a contract.